docs.rodeo

 Test your skills: JSON

-The aim of this skill test is to assess whether you’ve understood our Working with JSON article.
+The aim of this skill test is to help you assess whether you’ve understood our Working with JSON article.

-If you get stuck, you can reach out to us in one of our communication channels.
+[!NOTE] To get help, read our Test your skills usage guide.
+You can also reach out to us using one of our communication channels.

 JSON 1